openfl/OpenFLDevelopersGuide/touch-multitouch-and-gesture-input/README.md

 **The touch input API structure**

-The ActionScript touch input API is designed to address the fact that touch input handling depends on the hardware and software environment of the Flash runtime.
+The Haxe touch input API is designed to address the fact that touch input handling depends on the hardware and software environment of the Flash runtime.
 The touch input API primarily addresses three needs of touch application development: discovery, events, and phases.
 Coordinate these API to produce a predictable and responsive experience for the user; even if the target device is unknown as you develop an application.

 Discovery